cosmos/sdk-tutorials/academy/4-ibc/go-relayer.md

 $ rly q bal checkersb
 ```

 You can see that the tokens have a denom on the `checkersb` chain because they are not native `token`s of `checkersb`.
-Send the tokens back to the account on `checkersa` by replacing `$denom`(will be something like `ibc/D11F61D9F5E49A31348A7CD2DECE888D4DFEE1DADA343F7D8D4502BFA9496936`):
+Send the tokens back to the account on `checkersa` by replacing `$denom` (this will be something like `ibc/D11F61D9F5E49A31348A7CD2DECE888D4DFEE1DADA343F7D8D4502BFA9496936`):

 ```sh
 $ rly tx transfer checkersb checkersa 10$denom $(rly chains addr checkersa) channel-0